tobykurien/rpi_tablet_os/README.md

 To build the 7" Raspberry Pi tablet, you will need:

-- **Raspberry Pi**: minimum 3b, recommend 4b with 4Gb of RAM.
-I do not recommend sticking a heatsink on, as over time it will slide off the chip.
+- **Raspberry Pi**: minimum 3b (which gives the best performance/battery life trade-off), but a 4b also works well.
+Due to the low screen resolution, the 3b performs adequately and uses very little power especially on idle.
 Active cooling is not necessary if you don't overclock the Pi, and since the Pi will be in a vertical position during use, it [will run cool](https://www.raspberrypi.org/blog/thermal-testing-raspberry-pi-4/).
 - **USB Cable**: for powering the Pi.
 The cable selection is important - a cheap cable may not carry enough current, and you will see the "yellow lightning bolt" on the Pi indicating power throttling.
 I recommend a 3A capable braided cable, as the cable will take strain during normal use, since it is permanently connected to the tablet.
 - **microSD card**: for your OS and storage.
 I used a plain Sandisk 16Gb class 10 card.
 - **Official Raspberry Pi touchscreen**: if you have the original v1.0 like I do, then the screen brightness cannot be controlled by software, and you may want to consider modifying the LCD controller board with a potentiometer and MOSFET current limiter like I did (details to come).